e-picas/composer-symlinker/README.md

 You must define concerned local paths or packages as *extra* config entries:

--   `local-dirs`: a list of local paths to scan while searching a local version or a package ; the final package path will be completed with `vendor/package` ;
+-   `local-dirs`: a list of local paths to scan while searching a local version of a package ; the final package path will be completed with `vendor/package` ;
 -   `local-packages`: an array of `vendor/package => local_path` items ;
 -   `local-vendors`: a list of vendors to restrict local scanning.